Snakes in Costa Rica

 With their gaudy colors coral snakes scare away potential predators.
-Venomous coral snakes however are secretive and elusive and human envenenation occurs very seldom.
+The real, venomous coral snakes however are secretive and elusive and human envenenation occurs very seldom.
 The snakes are not at all aggressive.
 When threatened it rather agitates the end of its tail to distract attention from the sensible head.
 In Costa Rica you are more likely to see one of the 20 non-venomous snakes who mimic the coral snake's colors.

 Length: up to 1 meter